googleinterns/hotels-ranking-adversarial/README.md

 However, adversarial examples can exist outside of the realm of image classification.
 In this repository we focus on the generation of adversarial examples within the context of a learning to rank (LTR) neural network.

 ## Fast Gradient Signed Method
 The fast gradient sign method works by using the gradients of the neural network to develop an adversarial example.
-For an input the method calculates the gradients of loss with respect to the input features to create a new perturbed input that maximizes the loss.
+For an input, the method calculates the gradients of loss with respect to the input features to create a new perturbed input that maximizes the loss.
 This allows the neural network to be fooled even with a very small amount of perturbation.
 This new input is our adversarial example.
 This method can be encapsulated with the following equation:

 ![alt text](https://github.com/googleinterns/hotels-ranking-adversarial/blob/code-review/images/fgsm.png  "FGSM Equation")